Me and You (Emtee song)

 "Me and You" is a song by South African rapper Emtee.
 It is the lead single from his sophomore studio album, Manando.

 The song was released under Ambitiouz Entertainment just a week before the release of the album Manando, and received good reviews from critics as it exposed a more musical and mature side or the rapper.
 The track was produced by multi platinum selling producer Christer and Ron Epidemic and features Nigerian superstar Tiwa Savage.

 Background

 "Me and You" was initially created for Emtee's former label mates, B3nchMarQ.
 The song leaked on local blog site, Zkhiphani.com with verses from the rap duo featuring Emtee, but after legal threats from Ambitiouz Entertainment, it was then taken down.

-Me And You has been certified Gold by RISA.
+Awards

-Emtee well known as "Big Hustle" is the streets was also nominated for the RnB and Soul award at the fifth annual All Africa Music Awards (AFRIMA) held, 24 November 2018, in Ghana for his hit single ‘Me and You’, which features Nigerian singer Tiwa Savage.
+Me And You has been certified Gold by RISA, and was nominated for the RnB and Soul award at the fifth annual All Africa Music Awards (AFRIMA) held in Ghana on 24 November 2018.